mltooling/project-template/react-webapp/README.md

 The project uses follwing structure:

-- /src: Contains the source code of the web app, for example the React components.
+- `/src`: Contains the source code of the web app, for example the React components.
 Development usually happens in here.
 The `/src/index.jsx` is the entry point into the application.
-- /public: Contains the default public resources that must be available such as the `index.html`
+- `/public`: Contains the default public resources that must be available such as the `index.html`
-- /build: The generated directory that contains the bundled web app
+- `/build`: The generated directory that contains the bundled web app.
+This folder is ignored by `git` and should not be pushed
+- `node_modules`: The installed packages.
+This folder is ignored by `git` and should not be pushed.

 [ ] TODO: add information about the code structure